DingXiaoH/RepVGG/README.md

 # RepVGG: Making VGG-style ConvNets Great Again (CVPR-2021) (PyTorch)

 Update (Apr 25, 2021): a deeper RepVGG model achieves **83.55\% top-1 accuracy on ImageNet** with [SE](https://openaccess.thecvf.com/content_cvpr_2018/html/Hu_Squeeze-and-Excitation_Networks_CVPR_2018_paper.html) blocks and an input resolution of 320x320.
 Note that it is trained with 224x224 but tested with 320x320, so that it is still trainable with a global batch size of 256 on a single machine with 8 1080Ti GPUs.
 If you test it with 224x224, the top-1 accuracy will be 81.82%.
 It has 1, 8, 14, 24, 1 layers in the 5 stages respectively.
 The width multipliers are a=2.5 and b=5 (the same as RepVGG-B2).
-The code has been updated and the weights have been released at Google Drive and Baidu Cloud.
-Please see the links below.
 The model name is "RepVGG-D2se".
+The code for building the model (repvgg.py) and testing with 320x320 (the testing example below) has been updated and the weights have been released at Google Drive and Baidu Cloud.
+Please check the links below.

 This is a super simple ConvNet architecture that achieves over **80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU**!
 This repo contains the **pretrained models**, code for building the model, training, and the conversion from training-time model to inference-time, and **an example of using RepVGG for semantic segmentation**.